António Folha

-António José dos Santos Folha (born 21 May 1971) is a Portuguese retired professional footballer who played mostly as a winger, currently a manager.
+António José dos Santos Folha (born 21 May 1971) is a Portuguese former professional footballer who played mostly as a winger.
+He is currently a manager.

 He amassed Primeira Liga totals of 227 matches and 22 goals over 12 seasons, mainly in representation of Porto.
 He also appeared in the competition with Gil Vicente and Braga, and was part of the Portugal squad at Euro 1996.

 Folha worked as a manager after retiring, starting out at Porto B before joining Portimonense in 2018.

 Club career

 Folha was born in Vila Nova de Gaia, Porto District.
-In his career he played mostly for FC Porto, with loan stints in Portugal, Belgium and Greece, being often used as a substitute by his main club where he won a total of 18 major titles (including seven Primeira Liga trophies and five Taça de Portugal).
-From 1994 to 1996, he had his best years with the team, contributing ten goals in 58 games as they won back-to-back national championships.
+In his career, he played mostly for Porto, with loan stints in Portugal, Belgium and Greece; at AEK Athens, to where he arrived on 3 January 2002, he won the Greek Football Cup.

+Folha was often used as a substitute by his main club, where he won a total of 18 major titles (including seven Primeira Liga trophies and five Taça de Portugal).
+He had his best years with the team from 1994 to 1996, contributing ten goals in 58 games as they won back-to-back national championships.

-At the end of the 2002–03 season, aged 32, Folha was finally released by Porto and joined F.C.
-Penafiel of the Segunda Liga, helping to a return to the top flight in his first year.
+At the end of the 2002–03 season, aged 32, Folha was finally released by Porto and joined Penafiel of the Segunda Liga, helping to a return to the top flight in his first year.
 He retired from football in 2005, and joined his last team's coaching staff immediately afterwards, also serving a two-season stint as assistant manager, one in each of the major levels.